-The right of a Citizen to write, speak, and disseminate information to an audience that was lawfully assembled and hosted by that Citizen in a venue under their control has value only if the Government and persons do not obstruct or sabotage the ability of this audience to read and listen to the writer and speaker.
+The right of a Citizen to write, speak, and disseminate information to an audience that was lawfully assembled and hosted by that Citizen has value only if the Government and persons do not obstruct or sabotage the ability of this audience to read and listen to the writer and speaker.

-Persons guilty of issuing or carrying out these threats of violence, property damage, sabotage, or disruption shall be guilty of a felony and liable for damages suffered by Citizens exercising their freedom of expression.
+The Government and Persons guilty of issuing or carrying out these threats of violence, property damage, sabotage, or disruption shall be guilty of a felony and liable for damages suffered by Citizens exercising their freedom of expression.

 This covers the disruption of meetings by persons who trigger fire alarms, or other pranks to force an assembly to disperse.
 Also covers persons who engage in disruptive chants that drown out the speaker.
 Covers persons who gather up newspapers and throw them into the trash.
 Any attempt to silence speech by forceful intervention is handled.
-It excludes claims that anyone has the right to speak out of turn to an audience if they didn't pay for assembling the audience in a venue under their control.
-Speaking in a public park is not protected.
+"An audience assembled and hosted by lawful means" excludes claims that anyone has the right to speak out of turn to an audience if they didn't pay for assembling the audience.